RackerWilliams/attributeMapping/docs/src/site/sphinx/map.rst

 .. include:: tables/loc.rst

-The values at those locations are listed here:

 .. attribmap:: mapping-rule-exp
    :saml: sample_assert.xml
    :saml-show: false
    :map: mapping-rule-exp-xpth.yaml
    :map-show: false
+   :results-caption: The values at those locations are listed here:

 In a sense, this table represents an attribute mapping.
 We are mapping data located in the SAML Assertion into attributes that